ANTsX/ANTsPy/tutorials/UsingITK.md

 This short tutorial demonstrates how you can wrap your ITK C++ functions in 15 minutes or less.

-You'll notice how seemless the wrapping is between C++ and Python due to implicit casting of standard types by `pybind11` - making the process immensely smoother than an Rcpp equivalent, for instance.
+You'll notice how seamless the wrapping is between C++ and Python due to implicit casting of standard types by `pybind11` - making the process immensely smoother than an Rcpp equivalent, for instance.